Thursday, December 30, 2021

 *

-Andrews speaks favorably, in regard to President Rutherford B. Hayes, who set out to enact civil service reform.
+ANDREWS speaks favorably, regarding President Rutherford B. Hayes, who set out to enact civil service reform.

 Partly the mode of his accession to office and partly the rage of selfish placemen who could no longer have their way, made it fashionable for a time to speak of President Hayes as a “weak man.”
 This was an entire error.
 His administration was in every way one of the most creditable in all our history.
 He had a resolute will, irreproachable integrity, and a comprehensive and remarkably healthy view of public affairs.
 Moreover, he was free from that last infirmity, the consuming ambition which has snared so many able statesmen.
 He voluntarily banished the alluring prospect of a second term… (11/223)